-CURRICULUM PRACTICAL TRAINING
+CURRICULAR PRACTICAL TRAINING

-M.B.A. students will be allowed to select a practicum option for each track if they wish to make industry experience part of their educational plan.
-This will increase the program by one to three credit hours.
+MBA Students will be allowed to select a practicum option for each track if they wish to make industry experience part of their educational plan.
+Practicum/Industry Internship is classified as an elective course of one to three credit hours.
+It will be counted toward the 36 hours required to earn the degree.
 Students selecting this option will be responsible for locating an appropriate industry opportunity himself/herself.
-The student will need to work closely with the Associate Director of Graduate Student Services to receive necessary approvals PRIOR to starting the practicum.
+The student will need to work closely with the chair to receive necessary approvals PRIOR to starting the practicum.